Meet with a doctor over video about ADHD prescriptions.

 Can I get diagnosed with ADHD/ADD through Circle?

-Please note that booking and paying for a video appointment with one of our providers does not guarantee that you will be given a "confirmed" diagnosis.
+Please note that booking and paying for a video appointment with one of our providers does not guarantee that you will be given a 'confirmed' diagnosis.
 We encourage you to read through this entire FAQ before booking an appointment, to ensure that our practice is a good fit for you.

 Who is a good fit for ADHD/ADD treatment through Circle?

-You are a good candidate for receiving a comprehensive ADHD assessment and/or ADHD treatment through Circle Medical if:
+Circle Medical may be a good fit for ADHD assessment and/or treatment if:

 What states do you operate in?